Competence and Compellability

 The prosecution can only compel a spouse or civil partner to give evidence for the prosecution in cases which involve:

-- an allegation of violence against the spouse or civil partner;
+- An allegation of an assault on, or injury or a threat of injury to the spouse or civil partner;

-- an allegation of violence against a person who was at the material time under the age of sixteen years;
+- An allegation of an assault on, or injury or a threat of injury to a person who was at the material time under the age of sixteen years;

-Section 80 PACE does not apply to a defendant's partner to whom he or she is neither married nor in a civil partnership.
+Section 80 of PACE does not apply to a Defendant's partner to whom he or she is neither married nor in a civil partnership.

-When making the decision to compel a witness to attend court to give evidence against a spouse or civil partner you should bear in mind that the witness may be distressed.
-You will not know how the witness will react.
-He or she:
+When making the decision to compel a witness to attend Court to give evidence against a spouse or civil partner, Prosecutors should bear in mind that the witness may be distressed and this could lead to them becoming a ‘hostile witness’ or even refusing to give evidence altogether, which could potentially place them in contempt of Court.

-You should bear in mind that the refusal of a witness to attend court may be brought about through fear.
-If you consider that this may be a possibility, you should ask for further information from the police and consider the use of section 116 Criminal Justice Act 2003.
+Prosecutors should bear in mind that the refusal of a witness to attend Court may be brought about through fear.
+If this is considered to be a possibility, Prosecutors should ask for further information from the police and consider the use of Section 116 of the Criminal Justice Act 2003 (CJA 2003).
+The CJA 2003 gives 'fear' a wide definition and it will include fear of the death or injury of another person or of financial loss.
+Further guidance on this can be found in the Hearsay Guidance.

 The provision of support from Victim Support, the police and other agencies may be very important to witnesses in these circumstances.

-The decision to compel a spouse or civil partner to attend court to give evidence against his or her spouse or civil partner should only be taken by a senior lawyer, experienced in dealing with sensitive cases.
+The decision to compel a spouse or civil partner to attend court to give evidence against his or her spouse or civil partner should only be taken by the Unit Head.